-Your signature below or your digital completion of the permissions forms serves as acknowledgement that you have both received and reviewed the University Primary School Family Handbook for the 2023-2024 school year.
-Also, your signature/ digital completion of the permissions forms acknowledges the protection of school and school personnel as holding no liability for injuries occurring when administering asthma medication, an epinephrine auto-injector, or an opioid antagonist in accordance with Illinois School Code.
+Your signature on the acknowledgement form indicates that you have both received and reviewed the University Primary School Family Handbook for the current school year.
+Also, your signature/ digital completion of the form acknowledges the protection of school and school personnel as holding no liability for injuries occurring when administering asthma medication, an epinephrine auto-injector, or an opioid antagonist in accordance with Illinois School Code.

-Parent/Guardian Signature: \\\\\
+Parent/Guardian Signature: